Haivision/srt/docs/packet-filtering-and-fec.md

 On the input side, filtering occurs at the moment when a packet is extracted from the send buffer.
 A filter may then do two things:

-* alter the packet before inserting it into the SRT channel (the builtin "fec" filter doesn't do it, though)
+* alter the packet before inserting it into the SRT channel (the built-in "fec" filter doesn't do it, though)

 * insert another packet (such as an FEC control packet) into the channel ahead